Robust Bayesian Optimization via Tempered Posteriors: Introduction

 \subsection{Related literature}

 The foundations of BO trace back to early work on expected improvement and related strategies that use GP surrogates to guide adaptive evaluation \citep{Mockus1975,gramacy2020surrogates}.
-Our work focuses on the generalized expected improvement ($g$-EI) acquisition functions that interpolate between probability of improvement (PI) and classical expected improvement (EI) \citep{schonlau1998global}.
+Our work focuses on the generalized expected improvement ($g$-EI) acquisition functions that contain probability of improvement (PI) and classical expected improvement (EI) as special cases\citep{schonlau1998global}.
 These criteria provide a convenient unifying framework for studying how sensitivity to improvement magnitude influences the exploration-exploitation tradeoff.
 We note that subsequent development in BO also introduced alternative acquisition principles, including knowledge gradient policies and information based criteria \citep{frazier2009knowledge, srinivas2012information}.
-Parallel to this line of work, a substantial BO theory has established cumulative regret guarantees for various acquisition functions, with GP-UCB \citep{srinivas2012information} serving as a canonical example and motivating many subsequent refinements \citep{jaiswal2023generalized}.
-For EI $(g=1)$ in particular, \citet{wang2014theoreticalanalysisbayesianoptimisation} provided one of the first finite-time cumulative regret analyses by relating EI to information gain.
+Parallel to this line of work, a substantial BO theory has established cumulative regret guarantees for various acquisition functions, with GP-UCB \citep{srinivas2012information} serving as a canonical example and motivating many subsequent refinements \citep{wang2014theoreticalanalysisbayesianoptimisation, jaiswal2023generalized}.

 A central theme of this paper is the robustness of BO updating under model misspecification.
 One widely studied strategy replaces the usual Bayesian posterior with a likelihood tempered update,

 which downweights the information contributed by each observation.
 The same construction appears under several names across communities.
 In the robust Bayesian asymptotics literature it is commonly referred to as a \emph{tempered} (or \emph{fractional}) posterior \citep{pitas2024fine,alquier2020concentration,yang2020alphavi,bhattacharya2019bayesian}, whereas in computational Bayes and marginal-likelihood estimation it is often called a \emph{power posterior} and used for thermodynamic integration and related evidence estimators \citep{friel2008power,watanabe2013wbic}.
 Throughout, we use the term \emph{tempered posterior} to emphasize the role of $\alpha$ as a temperature/learning-rate parameter.